- Sales pitch examples

 “If your emails didn’t work, gifts are another avenue,” says Gupta.
 “Gifts show your brand character.
 They often make prospects want to take a meeting because they remember you and relate that positive memory to your brand.
 Even if the timing wasn’t right the first time, they’ll keep those warm, fuzzy feelings in mind in the future.”

-6. Keep the pitch length in mind
+Keep pitch length in mind

-- Aim for 300 words in your sales emails.
-A study of cold sales emails found that emails with 1,400 to 1,500 characters (approximately 300 words) showed a substantially higher response rate than emails of 100 words or fewer.
+- Aim for 300 words in your sales emails: A study of cold sales emails found that emails with 1,400 to 1,500 characters (approximately 300 words) showed a substantially higher response rate than emails of 100 words or fewer.